mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

         severity: critical
 ```

-The Prometheus operator will apply this configuration to default Prometheus which is configured to push alerts to
+The Prometheus operator will apply this configuration to the default Prometheus which is configured to push alerts to
 Alertmanager.
-When the number of requests will go over 5 the Prometheus will create new alert by calling Alertmanager
+When the number of requests will go over 5 Prometheus will create a new alert by calling the Alertmanager
 HTTP API.
 The `PrometheusRule` can be created on DKP management or attached clusters.

 ## Multi-cluster monitoring and alerting